 It is not easy to make $500 a month in cash flow from a single rental property.
-I detail how to figure cash flow here and I created a cash flow calculator to help people figure cash flow.
-Cash flow is not the rent minus the mortgage payment, you must consider many other factors.
+I detail how to calculate cash flow here, and I created a cash flow calculator to help people determine cash flow.
+Cash flow is not the rent minus the mortgage payment: you must consider many other factors.
 My rents range from $1,250 to $1,600 a month, and my mortgage payments range from $450 to $650 a month.
 I have to account for maintenance and vacancies on my rental properties, which leaves me with about $500 in profit each month.
-I buy my properties for $80,000 to $130,000 and usually make quite a few repairs before I rent them.
+I buy my properties for $80,000 to $130,000 and usually make quite a few repairs before I rent them out.

 What are the long-term returns for someone with little money?

 Investing in rental properties can provide fantastic returns when you have a lot of money to invest.
 Even if you have little money, you can invest in rental properties.
 I am going to walk through how many years it will take someone to accumulate one million dollars from investing $7,500 a year into long-term rental properties.

 The more money you make and save, the easier it is to make one million dollars from rentals.
 However, even people who do not make a lot of money can get there, although it may take a little longer.
 I am going to write out this plan assuming someone has a $75,000 salary and can save 10 percent of their income a year.